Albaik

-The chain was founded by Shakour Abu Ghazalah, a Saudi entrepreneur, who began selling fried chicken in 1974.
+The chain was founded by Shakour Abu Ghazalah, a Palestinian-Saudi entrepreneur, who originally came to Saudi Arabia as a refugee from the Nakba, and he began selling fried chicken in 1974.
 The restaurant was located on Old Airport Road in Jeddah.
 Albaik was registered as a trademark in Saudi Arabia in 1986.
-In December 2020, Albaik opened two branches in Bahrain, marking the first time the chain expanded outside of Saudi Arabia.
-Albaik popularized chicken in the fast-food industry, especially in the Muslim world, since it sells Halal (permissible) food.
+Albaik popularized chicken in the fast-food industry, especially in the Muslim world, due to its sale of Halal (permissible) food.